omar2432/NewsReactOnRails/README.md

 	-The user can see all the news.
 	-Clicking on a story the user can see its details.
-  -The Stories List gets updated with Action Cable
+  -The Stories List gets updated with Action Cable.
-	-When the user presses on Trending he is redirected using ReactRouter to “/trending” without rerendering the page same goes for Sports and Entertainment -The number of stories for the current chosen category is available in the header using Redux
+	-When the user presses on Trending he is redirected using ReactRouter to “/trending” without rerendering the page same goes for Sports and Entertainment.
+	-The number of stories for the current chosen category is available in the header using Redux.
-	-Active Storage is used with Amazon S3 to save and view the Story Images
+	-Active Storage is used with Amazon S3 to save and view the Story Images.